-Micro-site is an advanced feature of WordPress that adds potential to it as a Content Management System.
-It provides an orderly and organized way to create multiple sites at one place.
-One can also make commercial profit by letting others host their sites into one’s.
+Micro-site is an advanced feature of Wordpress that adds potential to it as a Content Management System.
+It provides an orderly and organized way to create multiple sites in one place.
+One can also make a commercial profit by letting others host their sites into one’s.

 In the WordPress installation process for micro-sites, there are two differences in the files and folders.
 The wp-config.php file has extra lines of code that activates micro-site and notifies WordPress how it is running.
 The wp-uploads folder contains a subfolder for each micro-site during the installation process.
 The substantial advantage with WordPress lies in the fact that it manages the file structure itself.